Frizzy52/main.cpp/README.md

 # main.cpp
-# Event Manager (C++)
+# Event Manager (C++ Console Application)

-## Description
+## 📌 Project Description
-Console application for managing events.
-Allows adding, viewing, searching and deleting events.
+This project is a console-based event management system developed in C++.
+It allows users to create, store, search, and delete event records.

-Data is saved in a local file.
+All information is saved in a local file, which ensures data persistence between program runs.
+The application was created as part of educational practice to improve programming skills in C++.

+---

-## Features
+## ⚙️ Main Features
+The program includes the following functionality:

-- Add event
+- ➕ Add new event (ID, title, date, location)
-- Show all events
+- 📋 Display all saved events in a structured format
-- Search by title
+- 🔎 Search events by title keyword
-- Delete by ID
+- ❌ Delete event by ID
-- Save/load data from file
+- 💾 Automatic saving of data to file
+- 📂 Loading data on program start

+---

+## 🧠 Program Logic
+The system works in a simple loop-based menu:

+1. User selects an action from the menu
+2. Program performs the selected operation
+3. Data is updated in memory
+4. Changes are saved to a file (events.txt)

+This ensures that no data is lost after closing the application.

+---

-## Language
+## 💾 Data Storage
-C++

-## File storage
-events.txt
+All event data is stored in a text file: